 (2) How comfortable is it to sleep on?
 Keep these questions in mind as we explore the importance of pore size and fabric type.

 Caring for allergy relief mattress and pillow covers is simple.
 Most encasings can be machine washed on warm or hot and gently tumble dried.
 Others can be wiped with a wet wash cloth.
 Do not use bleach.
 Pillow covers can be washed every couple of weeks.
 Mattress covers need to be washed only 3 or 4 times per year.
 Other bedding should be washed in hot water every one to two weeks.
-For specific are instructions, you can check the sewn in tag or visit the Allergy Armor Care section of our website.
+For specific are instructions, you can check the sewn in tag or visit our website.